openSUSE/news-o-o/_posts/2007-08-21-sneak-peeks-at-opensuse-103-1-click-install.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-21 00:57:52+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/21/sneak-peeks-at-opensuse-103-1-click-install/
+slug: sneak-peeks-at-opensuse-103-1-click-install
-title: "Sneak Peeks at openSUSE 10.3: 1-Click Install"
+title: 'Sneak Peeks at openSUSE 10.3: 1-Click Install'
+wordpress_id: 133
 categories:
 - Distribution
 ---

 Today we are taking a look at the new _One-Click Install_ technology which aims to simplify package management for users.
 We will see how this is integrated into the openSUSE Build Service and we'll have a talk with Benjamin Weber, the original author and maintainer of _One-Click Install_.